-If you’re visiting this page, most likely you have little to no knowledge of mixing or mixing plugins.
-And quite frankly, there are copious amounts of mixing plugins available.
+If you’re visiting this page, there’s a chance you have little to no knowledge of mixing plugins, or you want to be caught up on what’s new out there.
+Quite frankly, there are copious amounts of mixing plugins available.
 The fact is… many of them are actually very good.
-As our options here will seem a lot when you take it all in, it will still be only just a tip of the iceberg … practically any you find on the market will be a good choice for you if you use it properly.
+As our options here for best mixing plugins will seem a lot when you take it all in, it will still be only just a tip of the iceberg … practically any you find on the market will be a good choice for you if you use it properly.
 But you need to know what you need.
 And this guide is designed to educate as well as suggest.

 So sit back, relax, and enjoy the read!